CasparKielwein/Aaargh/Mechanics.md

 #### Stunned
 #### Bloodied
 A hero or monster is bloodied if their hitpoints fall below one half of their starting hit points.

+### Player Characters

+Player Characters are called Heroes here, because that is what they will become.
+Each Hero consists of the following mechanical elements:

+#### Ancestry
+A heroes Ancestry gives some static boni as well as one discipline.
+This discipline emphasises the archetypes and strengths of the different races and peoples of the classic fantasy genre.
+Ancestry does not have Attribute modifiers.
+These tend to limit class and ancestry combinations.

+#### Background
+Backgrounds generally do not directly influence combat abilities.
+They are meant to make characters well rounded and give everyone abilities outside of combat.

+#### Class
+The class has the largest direct effect on a heroes abilities.

+#### Attribtues
+#### Skills
+#### Disciplines
+How different do disciplines need to be?
+Disciplines of a single class should be very different.
+It should be clear immediately how two disciplines are different and why a player should chose one over the other.

+It is ok if disciplines of two classes are similar.
+Two classes should either have different direct and attack abilities or different support abilities and secondary effects.

+#### Talents / Feats
+Talents are mostly static buffs and passive abilities which influence the way a hero is played.
+They can provide active abilities and but should be rare and there should be a good reason why that abilitiy is not Discipline Rank.
+A Talent is slightly stronger than a single rank in a Discipline.
+A Hero has a low number of Talents (3-4).

+What should a Talent provide:
+* Put Emphasis on a specific part of the game mechanics Examples are Two Weapon Fighting, Grappling.
+* Give a bonus to specific equipment.
+There should be multiple competing Talents for each group of Equipment to avoid making one Talent a must have choice for a given Weapon.
+* Give a bonus to a subset of discipline abilities.
+Examples are bonus to damage types, Bonus to Healing.
+* Modify the effects of a subset of discipline abilities.
+They could change the damage type of abilities.
+* Give a Hero access to abilities of another class.
+This should be limitied in some way.
+An example is the Furymancer Talent which gives a fighter access to Sorcerer spells but only in combination with their Rage feature.
+* Put a twist on a concept.
+Make a class or ancestry feature work in a surprising way.
+* Make an exotic combination viable.
+Some combinations of class and equipment are weaker than others.
+A talent might give the equipment a bonus to make it a viable alternative to the obvious equipment options.
+* Make an Archetype viable.
+Generally archetypical Heroes should work without Talents.
+If it is not possible to enable that without breaking balancing, it is acceptable if a archetypical combination of ancestry, class, and equipment requires a Talent.

+What Talents should not do:
+* Be necessary to make a core feature viable.
+Every Weapon, Ancestry and Class feature should be a viable option without a Talent.
+* Make a combination of Ancestry and Class viable.
+Heroes of all Ancestries should be able to chose all classes.

+Questions:
+* Are general boni a good idea?
+For example extra HP to make the Character more robust independent of class.

+#### Equipment and Proficiencies